lachiestewart/Tutor4U/README.md

     python manage.py createsuperuser

-To exit the virtual environment and return to the `Tutor4U` directory run the following commands:
+To exit the virtual environment and return to the `Tutor4U` directory, run the following commands:

     exit
     cd ..

-From the Tutor4U directory run the follwoing commands to download the necessary packages for the front-end:
+From the Tutor4U directory, run the follwoing commands to download the necessary packages for the front-end:

     cd frontend
     npm install